fiji low season

 3. The Weather is Still Mostly Sensational

 When you hear about the “wet season” in Fiji, it conjures up images of miserable rain for your entire holiday.
 However, this is really not the case.
 The weather during the wet season is best described as “liquid sunshine” with quick and intense showers before the sun shines again.
 Additionally, Fiji never really experiences winter.
 It’s warm all year round.
 So don’t worry, no matter what time of the year you visit Fiji, you’re still very likely to get that sunny summer holiday you’ve always dreamed of.
-Take a look at our What is the Weather Like in Fiji for more details.
+Take a look at What is the Weather Like in Fiji? for more details.

 © Pxhere